CellProfiler/tutorials/3d_monolayer/README.md

 ## Transform nuclei into markers

-1. Add a ConvertObjectsToImageModule and convert the output from the Watershed module.
+1. Add a **ConvertObjectsToImage** module and convert the output from the Watershed module.
     <p align="center"><img src="docs/images/convertobjectstoimages_14.png" alt="rescale5" width="600"/></p>
-1. Shrink the nuclei to make them more seed-like by adding an Erosion module.
+1. Shrink the nuclei to make them more seed-like by adding an **Erosion** module.
 Use the ball structuring element with a size of 3.
 The output of this module will be referred to as the seed image.
   <p align="center"><img src="docs/images/erosion_15.png" alt="rescale5" width="600"/></p>

 ## Transform the membrane channel

 The Watershed module finds objects that have high signal.
 In the case of the cells that will be identified as objects, the cytoplasm should have high signal.
 However, this is not the case in the membrane channel.
 Therefore, we will invert the membrane channel to achieve this effect.
-1. Add an ApplyThreshold module and an ImageMath module.
-First, threshold the rescaled membrane image.
-Then, within the ImageMath module choose the Invert operation and invert the tresholded membrane.
+1. Add an **ApplyThreshold** module  Threshold the rescaled membrane image.
     <p align="center"><img src="docs/images/applythreshold_16.png" alt="rescale5" width="600"/></p>
+1. Add an **ImageMath** module.
+Within the ImageMath module choose the Invert operation and invert the tresholded membrane.
     <p align="center"><img src="docs/images/imagemath_17.png" alt="rescale5" width="600"/></p>

-1. Add a Remove holes module, again.
+1. Add a **Remove holes** module, again.
 Choose a size of 100.
 This result will be referred to as the cytoplasm image, because it contains high signal where cytoplasm exists.
     <p align="center"><img src="docs/images/removeholes_18.png" alt="rescale5" width="600"/></p>

 There is a problem with the thresholded membrane channel or cytoplasm image.
 The space above and the below the monolayer is also of high signal.
 The Watershed module cannot distinguish that this is not cytoplasm, so it will have to be removed.
 To do this we will take advantage of the signal across all channels to define the monolayer.